Pure-Farming/Documentation/docs/resource-types/livestock/movements/animal-death.md

 GET /data/livestock/movement/animal-deaths
 ```

-Get an individual animal death event for the specified id.
+Get an individual animal death event for the specified **DeathId**, the Id is required.

 ```
 GET /data/livestock/movement/animal-deaths/{DeathId}
 ```

-Get all animal death events that are linked to the provided holding id.
+Get all animal death events that are linked to the provided **HoldingId**, holding Id is required.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-deaths
 ```

-Get an individual animal death event for a given holding.
+Get an individual animal death event with a given **HoldingID** and **DeathId**, both Ids are required

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-deaths/{DeathId}